jberthy39/Not_So_Basic_Arduino/README.md

 ```
 - This was the only coding we had to change once we started using the backpack.
 Both of these commands would go into your setup.

+### Problems
+- My only problem was quite small and just had to do with the additional coding commands that we had to add into our initial code.
+I just was confused on where I should put the commands *lcd.init()* and *lcd.backlight()*.

 ### Lesson(s) Learned
-- I found out that when there is a backpack to help you, you should always use it.
+- I found out that when there is a backpack to help you, you should use it.
 It really helps simplify your wiring and sometimes you code.

 ## LED Blink Revistited (Fading LED)
 ### Description
 I find that this assignemnt was both challenging, and fun once it started working.
 It also helped many of us reconnect with LEDs and coding them.
 Simply put, we made the LED go from it's brightest (255) to it's dimmest (0).
-I used diferent variables like brightness (how bright the LED was) and fadeAmount (how much the LED was fading by, the higher the number, the faster it fades) to work with the LED as well.
-We were also instructed to use analog pins and analogWrite() to make the LED fade, rather than blink.
+I used diferent variables like *brightness* (how bright the LED was) and *fadeAmount* (how much the LED was fading by, the higher the number, the faster it fades) to work with the LED as well.
+We were also instructed to use analog pins and *analogWrite()* to make the LED fade, rather than blink.
 Additionally, we had to make the Serial Monitor print a certain number of "-" or "x" to represent visually the LED brightening and  dimming.

 ### Wiring
 ![led fade](http://wiki.chssigma.com/images/e/e8/Fritzing_LED_fade.PNG)